jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ```

 Next up: POST requests.
-This implements a reqest to create a new item on your Wish List.
+This implements a request to create a new item on your Wish List.
 The request should send three properties that you'll store in the database:

 * `name` (the name of the item on your wish list)
 * `description` (a helpful description of the item)